Frazz by Jef Mallett for April 24, 2019

 5. Professor irwin corey

-Dobby53 Premium Member about 5 years ago
+Dobby53 Premium Member over 5 years ago

 Come now.
 Being paid to associate with sociopaths, people that think “The Peter Principle” is a good thing, and who use “The No Asshole Rule” (Great read) as their HR manual?
 Priceless.
 The people with severe anger-management issues were just icing on the cake.